CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-3.md

 ### Task 3: Retrieval-Augmented Generation (RAG) with AI Project Client

+In this task, you will implement a basic Retrieval-Augmented Generation (RAG) workflow by embedding health tips, indexing them, and querying with an LLM to generate context-aware responses.

 1. From the left navigation pane in the Visual Studio Code window, select **3-basic-rag.ipynb** file.

    ![](../images/ai10-1.png)